wensm77/Protein-Complex-Atlas/README.md

 It is not difficult to use the scripts to calculate the matrices.
 The steps to run such part are listed:

+1. Download the 36 **pathogens** and **NCBI** fasta-files to your local host;
-1. Run `setup_database.sh` to prepare all necessary  databases;
+2. Run `setup_database.sh` to prepare all necessary  databases;
-2. Run `src/co_localization.sh` to calculate co-localization score matrices and find all potential protein-protein interactions (PPIs) for downstream predicting workflow.
+3. Run `src/co_localization.sh` to calculate co-localization score matrices and find all potential protein-protein interactions (PPIs) for downstream predicting workflow.

 Fasta-files consist of two parts: 36 pathogens as query databases and 13 split NCBI databases as target databases.